wp-data-sync/wp-data-sync-profit-systems/readme.txt

 Integrates Profit Systems POS with WP Data Sync

+NOTE: Advanced Custom Fields Pro is required to use this plugin.

 Here are a variety of links that we’ve found helpful in explaining our plugin and how to get started:

 [WP Data Sync](https://wpdatasync.com/?affid=admin "WP Data Sync")